Asthestarsfalll/ExCore/docs/docs/config/index.md

 ### Eliminate modules nesting

-Nesting is a terrible exprience especially when you don't know how many indentations or brackets in configs. `ExCore` use some special prefix characters to specify certain arguments are modules as well.
+Nesting is a terrible experience especially when you don't know how many indentations or brackets in configs. `ExCore` use some special prefix characters to specify certain arguments are modules as well.
 More prefixes will be introduced later.

 <Tabs groupId="config">